monerodocs/md/docs/technical-specs.md

 * ~18.132 million XMR + 0.6 XMR per 2 minutes
 * technically infinite but practicaly deflationary if accounted for lost coins

+## Divisibility

+* Monero is divisible up to 12 digits
+* The smallest unit is called piconero and equals 1e-12 XMR, or 0.000000000001 XMR

 ## Sender privacy

 * ring signatures